-- 38. Defendants have extracted water from the Basin after January 1, 2021 and have not paid the Basin Replenishment Fee to the IWVGA. - 39.
-On May 25, 2021, the IWVGA notified Defendants by Certified Mail that the IWVGA would hold a hearing on June 9, 2021, to determine whether to order Defendants to cease production of all groundwater from the Basin until all fee payments are made current. - 40.
-The notice advised Defendants that during the June 9, 2021 hearing Defendants would be provided with the opportunity to address the IWVGA Board of Directors regarding Defendants' groundwater extractions, and the possible actions the IWVGA may take regarding Defendants' failure to pay the required fee. - 41.
-On June 9, 2021, the IWVGA held a public hearing regarding Defendants' failure to pay the Replenishment Fee.
-Defendants participated in that hearing.
+- 37. Defendant has extracted water from the Basin after January 1, 2021 and has not paid the Basin Replenishment Fee to the IWVGA. - 38.
+On April 19, 2021, the IWVGA notified Defendants by Certified Mail that the IWVGA would hold a hearing on May 6, 2021, to determine whether to order Defendants to cease production of all groundwater from the Basin until all fee payments are made current. - 39.
+The April 19, 2021 notice advised Defendants that during the May 6, 2021 hearing, Defendants would be provided with the opportunity to address the IWVGA Board of Directors regarding Defendants' groundwater extractions, and the possible actions the IWVGA may take regarding Defendants' failure to pay the required fee. - 40.
+The April 19, 2021 notice advised Defendants that the production of groundwater by Searles for domestic purposes in the Trona community was not the subject of the hearing and not in jeopardy of cessation. - 41.
+On May 6, 2021, the IWVGA held a public hearing regarding Defendants' failure to pay the Replenishment Fee.
+Defendants participated in that hearing and claimed that Searles cannot provide water to Searles Domestic if water is not also supplied to, and used by, Searles' mineral facilities. - 42.
+The IWVGA Board continued the May 6, 2021 hearing to June 9, 2021, to allow IWVGA staff to seek additional information regarding the infrastructure of Searles' pipeline that feeds Searles Domestic. - 43.
+On May 25, 2021, the IWVGA notified Defendants by Certified Mail that the IWVGA would hold a hearing on June 9, 2021 to determine whether to order